zydou/arti/doc/dev/notes/circuit-padding.md

 we treat our outbound queue as having a message already if there are any data cells in the TLS framing queue.

+The Tor protocol already has a simple channel padding mechanism, used to resist netflow-based adversaries.
+Since this padding is not created by a padding machine, we treat its outgoing PADDING cells as _normal_ cells (from maybenot's point of view).
+We treat all incoming PADDING or VPADDING cells as received padding cells (from maybenot's point of view).

 Other differences from circuit padding are as follows:

 - For channel-level blocking, we _do_ support the padding "replace" flag fully.
 If real data is waiting, we'll package it.
+- PADDING and VPADDING cells are always allowed.
 - Channel-level blocking does not make any exception for different cell types.
 - Channel-level blocking is treated as opaque from the point of view of congestion control: if it makes the MPSC channel look full,